 A recommended exercise routine by a physical therapist will not only heal your current accident injuries but also help strengthen the body to avoid any future injuries.

 Undergoing surgery to fix a serious injury can prolong recovery times and take a toll on the body.
 Doctors often prescribe physical therapy to patients to help them recover naturally by strengthening their muscles and tendons.

-A physical therapist will know when to stop the physical therapy after a quick examination.
-This would require them to revisit prior medical tests, examine current medical reports, and assess any chances of reinjury.
+A physical therapist will know when to stop physical therapy after a quick examination.
+This would require them to revisit prior medical tests, examine current medical reports, and assess any chances of re-injury.

-Some injuries may require time to heal, but if the therapist feels that you can conduct those exercises at home, they will send you home while reducing the frequencies of visits accordingly.
+Some injuries may require time to heal, but if the therapist feels that you can conduct those exercises at home, they will send you home while reducing the frequency of visits accordingly.

 Motor vehicle accidents occur on a daily basis, and those seriously injured must start physical therapy immediately before reaching out to an expert personal injury attorney.
 Contact us at (213) 596-9642 for more information on how we can provide you with the best legal representation.